 There are three factors to consider above all others when making the jump.
 You want to look at the AC unit’s power, energy efficiency, and noise.
 There are many kinds of air conditioning units that can fulfill your cooling needs, but you should be able to narrow down the ones which can work the best for you.
 Picking from a small selection at the end will make choosing one a much easier process.

-The capacity of an air conditioner is a measure of its maximum rate at which it can remove heat from a closed space.
-This is usually expressed in BTUs, or British Thermal Units.
-Depending on how much area is going to be cooled, there is a recommended number of BTU’s for every square footage.
-Kitchen footage, because of its nature, is recommended to have a slightly higher number of BTU’s when considered.
+The capacity of an air conditioner is a measure of the maximum rate at which it can remove heat from a closed space.
+This is usually expressed in BTUs or British Thermal Units.
+Depending on how much area is going to be cooled, there is a recommended number of BTUs for every square footage.
+Kitchen footage, because of its nature, is recommended to have a slightly higher number of BTUs when considered.

 It’s best when your AC unit runs for longer periods of time.
 This doesn’t mean that having an AC unit that never stops is the best.
-This actually means that you needed more power to begin with.
-On the other end, having a super powerful AC unit that stops and starts often is not the best option either.
+This actually means that you needed more power, to begin with.
+On the other end, having a super-powerful AC unit that stops and starts often is not the best option either.
 You want those longer operating cycles to be able to decrease humidity levels.
-When the humidity is kept at bay, air quality and comfort immediately becomes better.
+When the humidity is kept at bay, air quality and comfort immediately become better.
 So you have to find an AC unit whose power is just right for you.

 The following point is how much actual work or performance is achieved with a specific amount of energy.
 The EnerGuide labels on every air conditioning unit will give you information on this.
 Every unit has a Season Energy Efficiency Ratio (SEER): the higher the rating, the less energy your device will consume.
 When choosing between any two appliances with very similar features, this number comes very much in handy.